American Express Corporate Responsibility Grants

 - San Francisco

 - South Florida

 - United Kingdom

-- Leadership: Because the mission of the American Express Developing Leaders grant is to support social purpose organizations by developing their current leaders, we do not fund leadership programs for high school or college students or support scholarships for individuals' personal leadership training.
+- Leadership: Because the mission of the American Express Developing Leaders program is to support social purpose organizations by developing their current leaders, we do not fund leadership programs for high school or college students or support scholarships for individuals' personal leadership training.

 - Please do not submit funding requests for:

 - Individual needs, including scholarships, sponsorships and other forms of financial aid.

 - Fund-raising activities, such as galas, benefits, dinners and sporting events.